 In addition, the Local Health System Integration Act, 2006 (LHSIA) sets out obligations for hospitals to undertake community engagement both as individual organizations and in partnership with other organizations including their Local Health Integration Network (LHIN).
 The LHSIA states, “Each health service provider shall engage the community of diverse persons and entities in the area where it provides health services when developing plans and setting priorities for the delivery of health services.”

-As such, Southlake and Stevenson are expected to follow community engagement best practices for health service, system planning, and priority setting for all projects related to:
+As such, Southlake is expected to follow community engagement best practices for health service, system planning, and priority setting for all projects related to:

 - voluntary integration;